argilo/gr-dsdcc/README.md

 "DSDcc" category in GNU Radio Companion, and "dsdcc_block" will be available in the "dsdcc" Python package.

+The `examples/rtlsdr_rx.grc` flow graph demonstrates how to receive digital voice sigals using an RTL-SDR.

 The block expects 48000 samples per second input, and outputs sound at 8000 samples per second.
 The input should be FM-demodulated (for example, with GNU Radio's Quadrature Demod block) and should be between